 The defender then went on to voice his satisfaction with Inter's victory, but stressed it's too soon to say whether they can challenge for the Scudetto.

 "I'm happy, and pleased with where we are in the league as well.
-We were all up for the derby and we wanted to show we could get a result here tonight.
+We were all up for the derby and we wanted to show we could get a result here tonight," said Samuel.

 "The title?
 It's still too early too say, I don't think any team is thinking about that yet.
 We'll keep working to win something come the end of the season."

-Inter are currently trailing joint leaders Juventus and Napoli by four points.
+Inter is currently trailing joint leaders Juventus and Napoli by four points.